bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 :math:`q^*` and :math:`p^*`.

-We only need to focus on the position :math:`q` because we resample the :math:`p` on each new proposal state and are only simulating one step so :math:`p` gets reset anyways.
+We only need to focus on the position :math:`q` because we resample the momentum :math:`p` on each new proposal state, which gets reset each step anyways.
 Starting from Equation 3:

 .. math::